Coderad32/Coderad32/README.md

 # Hi, I am Cody ( C.J. ) 🍊

-Token Donate: 0x0fC28BdfD04D7c70a9De8F55d97a782C0E7163f3 (Meta Mask)

-@Coderad32 is my profile - If you wish to connect with me, follow along and submit a pull request to the repo of your choosing.
+@Coderad32 is my online profile

+If you wish to connect with me, find follow share /submit a pull request to the repo/ of your choosing.

-- For ERRORS or BUGS let me know if possible.
+## Places I Frequent

+- X           -> @Coderad32
+- Github      -> @Coderad32
+- LinkedIn    -> @Coderad32
+- Google      -> @Coderad32
+- Pastebin    -> @Coderad32
+- Ubuntu      -> @Coderad32

 ## Mars Preserve Research

-I will be collaborating with The Mars Preserve a Startup Research and Development Foundation I am Starting here-in.
-I would like to give back to the community that arrives out of this repo.
-With that being stated goodness is a driving factor In the decision process making role/creator at "TMP-RF"
+Is a project I started on github if you would like to find out more information about the project please visit: [github.com/marspreserve](MarsPreserve) A voluenteering position farming and building grow boxes.
+A new startup and orginization for farming developing and researching.

 ## About Myself ... 🚀

-Profile for development

-I enjoy the outdoors going on adventures working on my own projects /workspace and getting stuff done

-I'm into nature animals and building a quality future while minimizing the quantity of the artwork blockchain.

-As far as my development goes online I am working on learning new tools and implementing them for later use refining my local documentation.

-Sports are fun fishing golfing and hunting(tracking) job seeking individual

-cryptographic workers union 2025-2026
+Passionate about development, I thrive on exploring the outdoors, embarking on new adventures, and tackling hands-on projects.
+I value nature, animals, and strive to contribute to a sustainable, high-quality future—while being mindful of the impact of technology like blockchain.

+My focus is on continuous learning, adopting new tools, and refining my workflow and documentation for future projects.
+I enjoy sports such as fishing, golfing, and tracking, and am always open to new opportunities in the tech field.

+## Token
+Donate: **0x0fC28BdfD04D7c70a9De8F55d97a782C0E7163f3**

-View X.com/coderad32 at your own risk.
+View [X.com/coderad32](X) at your own risk.

+- For ERRORS or BUGS let me know if possible.

+#### cryptographic workers union 2025-2026

 ## Blockchain